JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 ## Implementing `predict`

-Users will be able to call `predict` like this:
+One way users will be able to call `predict` is like this:

 ```julia
 predict(model, Point(), Xnew)